-We estimated, based on surface area that at least 239 (±17% of the estimated total) juvenile (2-8 in) bull trout lived in reaches of the Chiwawa River basin in August 2015 (Table 8).
-We found most of these fish in the upper-most reaches of the Chiwawa River and in Rock Creek.
-During 1992-2015, numbers of juvenile bull trout ranged from 79 to 505 (Figure 9; Appendix B).
+We estimated, based on surface area that at least 291 (±20% of the estimated total) juvenile (2-8 in) bull trout lived in reaches of the Chiwawa River basin in August 2016 (Table 8).
+We found most of these fish in the upper-most reaches of the Chiwawa River and in Rock and Phelps creeks.
+During 1992-2016, numbers of juvenile bull trout ranged from 79 to 505 (Figure 9; Appendix B).
 These estimates and those for adult bull trout are incomplete because we did not sample the entire range of bull trout in all tributaries.
 That is, we did not extend our surveys into the headwaters of the Chiwawa River because there were no juvenile Chinook there.
 Areas beyond the distribution of juvenile Chinook salmon are known to support bull trout, steelhead/rainbow, and cutthroat trout (USFS 1993).
 In addition, our estimates of bull trout abundance were based on daytime snorkel surveys, which may underestimate the actual abundance of bull trout.
 Several studies (e.g., Goetz 1994; Thurow and Schill 1996; Hillman and Chapman 1996; Bonar et al. 1997) have found bull trout population estimates based on nighttime snorkeling to be in some cases more accurate than daytime snorkeling, especially for juvenile bull trout.
 Our estimates of adult bull trout numbers may be more accurate than those for juveniles.

-In all years we found most juvenile bull trout in the upstream reaches of the Chiwawa River.
-Of the reaches we surveyed, they were most numerous in Reaches 7-10 on the Chiwawa River.
-In 2015, they occurred in Reaches 9-10 on the Chiwawa River.
+In all years, we found most juvenile bull trout in the upstream reaches of the Chiwawa River.
+In 2016, they occurred primarily in Reaches 9-10 on the Chiwawa River.
 We found the majority of these fish in multiple channels, pools, and riffles, and few in glides.
 They consistently occupied stations close to the stream bottom over rubble and small boulder substrate or near woody debris.
 This is similar to the observation of Pratt (1984) in the upper Flathead River Basin in Montana.
 She found that juvenile bull trout lay close to instream cover and that they tended to conceal themselves.
-As a result, she found it difficult to accurately estimate their numbers.
+Consequently, she found it difficult to estimate accurately their numbers.
 Although this implies that we underestimated numbers of juvenile bull trout in the Chiwawa River, the relative distribution of juvenile bull trout is valid if we assume that we saw the same fraction of juveniles in all reaches (i.e., detection probability was the same across survey sites).

-5 Because there are no estimates for probability of detecting bull trout with daytime underwater observation methods in the Chiwawa River basin, we could not adjust bull trout numbers based on detectability.
+&lt;sup>6 Because there are no estimates for probability of detecting bull trout with daytime underwater observation methods in the Chiwawa River basin, we could not adjust bull trout numbers based on detectability.
 Therefore, the numbers reported in this report likely underestimate the "true" number of bull trout in the survey area.

-We estimated a total of 2,286 ($\pm 14\%$ of the estimated total) adult (>8 in) bull trout in reaches of the Chiwawa River basin in August 2015 (Table 9).
-This was the greatest number of adult bull trout that we recorded during the more than 20-year survey period.
-In previous years, numbers ranged from 76 to 900 (Figure 9; Appendix B).
+We estimated a total of 1,254 ( $\pm 12\%$ of the estimated total) adult (>8 in) bull trout in reaches of the Chiwawa River basin in August 2016 (Table 9).
+This was the second highest number of adult bull trout that we recorded during the more than 20-year survey period.
+During 1992-2016, numbers of adult bull trout ranged from 76 to 2,286 (Figure 9; Appendix B).
 As with juvenile bull trout, we found most of the adult bull trout upstream from Reach 6; although they were found in all reaches on the Chiwawa River.
 We found few adult bull trout in tributaries of the Chiwawa River.
 Adult bull trout primarily used pools and multiple channel habitat, although most of the smaller adults (<10 in) used riffles.